ABPNews [now Baptist News Global]

 By Bob Allen

-In June, the Southern Baptist Convention passed a resolution on sexual abuse that was amended on the floor to urge denominational leaders to “utilize the highest sense of discernment in affiliating with groups and or individuals that possess questionable policies and practices in protecting our children from criminal abuse.”
+In June, the Southern Baptist Convention passed a resolution on child sexual abuse amended on the floor to encourage denominational leaders and employees to “utilize the highest sense of discernment in affiliating with groups and or individuals that possess questionable policies and practices in protecting our children from criminal abuse.”

 Mahaney announced July 2 his decision to withdraw from participation in the 2014 Together for the Gospel conference.
 Mahaney, along with Mohler, Dever and Presbyterian pastor Ligon Duncan, previously worked together in the biennial preaching conference popular among the New Calvinism or “young, restless and reformed” ministerial crowd.

 Mahaney, senior pastor of Sovereign Grace Church of Louisville, stepped down as president of Sovereign Grace Ministries in April, reportedly to devote more time to his full-time pastorate.
 Detwiler claimed Mahaney was asked to resign by a board concerned with damage control.

 In their May statement, the council of elders “vigorously reiterate our support of C.J.
 Mahaney as a qualified minister of the gospel.”

 “While we wholeheartedly support our reformation in polity, we also publicly declare our gratefulness for C.J.’s many years of service and commend his ongoing ministry of the gospel,” the elders said.